The Definitive Guide

 Which CIPS level should I start with in Bahrain?

-Your starting level depends on your education and experience.
+CIPS has three direct-entry points: Level 2, Level 3, and Level 4.
 With a diploma or no procurement background, start at Level 2 (Certificate).
 With a bachelor's degree, start at Level 3 (Advanced Certificate).
-With existing procurement experience and a professional role, Level 4 (Diploma) is the typical entry point.
-Level 5 suits senior buyers and contract managers; Level 6 is for procurement directors targeting MCIPS Chartered status.
+With existing procurement experience and a professional role, Level 4 (Diploma) is the highest direct entry.
+Levels 5 and 6 are progression-only — you must complete Level 4 before enrolling in Level 5, and Level 5 before Level 6.
+Even senior procurement professionals targeting MCIPS start at Level 4 and progress upward.

 How much does CIPS cost in Bahrain?